github/docs/content/support/contacting-github-support/viewing-and-updating-support-tickets.md

 ## About ticket management

+{% data reusables.support.support-portal-notes %}

 {% data reusables.support.zendesk-old-tickets %}

-You can use the [GitHub Support Portal](https://support.github.com/) to view current and past support tickets and respond to {% data variables.contact.github_support %}.
+You can use the {% data variables.contact.contact_landing_page_portal %} to view current and past support tickets and respond to {% data variables.contact.github_support %}.
 After 120 days, resolved tickets are archived{% ifversion ghec or ghes or ghae %}, and archived tickets can only be viewed for enterprise accounts{% endif %}.

 Your capabilities in the {% data variables.contact.support_portal %} depend on the account you select when you submit a ticket.{% ifversion ghes or ghec %} If you select an enterprise account, your role in the enterprise also affects your capabilities.

-{% note %}

-**Note**: Urgent priority and Premium Support SLAs apply only to tickets associated with an enterprise account.

-{% endnote %}

 {% data reusables.enterprise-accounts.support-entitlements %}
 {% endif %}